 Don’t miss our valuable updates.

 At ADM, our team of cash consultants works with businesses to develop strategies designed to maximize and protect their cash reserves.
 With our American Money Market Account™, AMMA™, businesses have access to the ultimate protection for their cash and the most competitive returns available.
-If your business needs extended FDIC protection and the MOST return for cash reserves, give us a call today.
+If your business needs extended FDIC / NCUA protection and the MOST return for cash reserves, give us a call today.

 At ADM, we monitor new developments in business and the banking industry.
 To stay up-to-date on these topics, check out our Insights page and follow us on LinkedIn, Facebook, and Twitter.